TouficNouwayhed/mobimeo/challenge.md

 - Return the vehicle arriving next at a given stop
 - Indicate if a given line is currently delayed

-Endpoints should be available via port `8081`
+Endpoints should be available via port `8081` with run 8081

 ## Implementation